-6. CAPITAL AND RESERVES
+5. CAPITAL AND RESERVES

-The Company's share capital was set at the date of incorporation at EUR 12,500, represented by 12,500 shares with a par value of EUR 1 each.
+The Company's share capital was set at the date of incorporation at EUR 12,000, represented by 12,000 shares with a par value of EUR 1 each.
 Under the terms and conditions provided by law, the Company's share capital may be increased or reduced by a resolution of the general meeting of shareholders, adopted in the manner required for an amendment of the articles of the Company.
-Under Luxembourg law, an amount equal to at least 5% of the profit for the financial year must be allocated to a legal reserve until such reserve equals 10% of the subscribed capital.
+Under Luxembourg Law, an amount equal to at least 5% of the profit for the financial year must be allocated to a legal reserve until such reserve equals 10% of the subscribed capital.
 This reserve is not available for dividend distribution.

-All shares are held by European Direct Lending SLP.
-No transfer to legal reserve is required or has been made for the year ended June 30, 2021 in light of the EUR nil (2020: EUR nil) accumulated profit at year end.
+No transfer to legal reserve is required for the year ended June 30, 2021 in light of the EUR nil accumulated profit at year end (2020: EUR nil).
 The Company did not repurchase any of its own shares during the year ended June 30, 2021 (2020: EUR nil).

-7. CREDITORS
+6. CREDITORS